 When it was time to go home, I walked under the spooky bridges.
-Reminded me of Phantom of the Opera..
+It reminded me of Phantom of the Opera.
 There were fire twirlers floating by me on gondolas while candelabras swung from the bridges.
 Every night the candles are lit.

-Speaking of Providence..
-I recently discovered an awesome foodie find to share with ya’ll.
+Speaking of Providence, I recently discovered an awesome foodie finds to share with ya’ll.

-Okay..
-I may have snuck this place in my Fall review.. couldn’t write up Rhode Island without at least 1 seafood related thing!
+Okay.
+I may have snuck this place in my Rhode Island in the fall review.
+I couldn’t write about Rhode Island without at least one seafood-related thing!

-One day, I was hungry and just wanted something real quick to tide me over and that’s when I discovered Dune Brothers.
-Now, it’s a foodie fav of mine.
-As it turns out, good things come from lil shacks. 😉
+One day, I was hungry and just wanted something real quick to tide me over.
+That’s when I discovered Dune Brothers.
+Now, it’s a foodie fave of mine.
+As it turns out, good things come from little shacks. 😉

 And let me tell ya, they don’t skimp on the seafood!
 I was pleasantly surprised to find large chunks of clams when I took a bite of my chowder… Not to mention, it’s probably the best deal on seafood I’ve ever had.

 All their seafood is locally sourced, prepared with a no-nonsense attitude, and cooked in beef fat… yes, I said BEEF FAT! 😮

 - A) in the area during the season

 - C) a seafood connoisseur like me…